schandillia/Misqui/README.md

 ## 🤝 Contributing

 Contributions are welcome!
+For detailed Git workflow instructions, see [WORKFLOW.md](WORKFLOW.md).
 To contribute:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)